oliverwatts/hands-on_tts/tutorial/02_vocoders.md

 ### Manipulation of other streams

 What effects can you produce by manipulating the other streams?
+E.g., what happens when you corrupt certain frequency bands?

 Let's slow the audio by repeating frames: